Key facts

 About Flexport

-Flexport is a San Francisco-based global freight platform founded in 2013 by Ryan Petersen.
+Flexport is a global freight forwarder, customs broker, and domestic freight broker founded in 2013 and headquartered in San Francisco, California.
 The company generated approximately $380 million in gross domestic brokerage revenue in 2024 and offers one of the broadest multi-modal freight programs in the industry — spanning ocean, air, domestic truckload, LTL, intermodal, customs brokerage, and warehousing under a single platform.
 Flexport's core customer base is importers and exporters in tech, retail, and e-commerce who need end-to-end international supply chain management alongside domestic fulfillment.

 Flexport's technology platform is a genuine differentiator: built as a data and visibility layer across all modes, it gives shippers a single dashboard for purchase order management, container tracking, document handling, and customs workflows.
 The company holds a customs broker license and a freight forwarder license in addition to its domestic broker authority, making it one of the few US freight intermediaries that can manage a shipment from a factory in Asia to a distribution center in the Midwest without handing off to a third party.